ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 ## Transferring issues

 Issues, pull requests, and other information on GitHub can be transferred both to Codeberg and GitLab, but only when a repository is first mirrored.
+We are not currently aware of any platforms other these two which offer inbuilt ability to import additional information on issues and pull requests, although other people have implemented things such as [issue mirroring from GitHub to sourcehut](https://github.com/marketplace/actions/sourcehut-issue-maker).

-All information on all issues and pull requests may be transferred across, although the only hyperlinks retained will be those linking within or between issues of the same repository.
+Both Codeberg and GitLab enable all information on all issues and pull requests to be transferred across, although generally without hyperlinks other than those those linking within or between issues of the same repository.
-All other hyperlinks, including any to GitHub users, or to other repositories, will no longer be linked (although GitLab does provide some options for retaining links to collaborators).
+All other hyperlinks, including any to GitHub users, or to other repositories, will be lost (although GitLab does provide some options for retaining hyperlinks to collaborators).
 Moreover, the transfer will be of information at the time the "New migration" on Codeberg or "New import" on GitLab is initiated.
 From that time point on, any activity via issues or pull requests on any hosting platform will be specific to that platform only.
-Continuous mirroring is nevertheless possible, via actions such as [GitHubCodebergMirror](https://codeberg.org/wl/GithubCodebergMirror); it's just not a "built-in" feature of either Codeberg or GitLab (at present).
+Continuous mirroring is nevertheless possible, via actions such as [GitHubCodebergMirror](https://codeberg.org/wl/GithubCodebergMirror).

 To transfer issues from GitHub to Codeberg, first click on the "GitHub" symbol in the "Migrate repository" options shown above, after which appears a dialog with options for what you would like migrated.
 These options include "issues", "Pull requests", "Labels", "Milestones", and "Releases," also with the clear information that,